 There are many opportunities for community service and tikkun olam (repairing the world) experiences in each grade level at Golda Och Academy – opportunities for the children to give back to the community, one of our core values.

 At the Upper School, students are involved in social action programs that take them around the corner to Newark and across the country to New Orleans.
-In addition, Community Service Days are planned for both Middle and High School students.
+In addition, Community Service Days are planned for all Upper School students.
 Our students, accompanied by faculty members, visit different sites and participate in a wide range of community service activities — from working with the elderly and disabled to packaging food and sorting clothing to help the homeless.
 They also learn first-hand about the important work the agencies and not-for-profits in the community do.

 A select group of High School students and faculty advisors visit New Orleans, LA each year to help in the effort to rebuild what was damaged and destroyed during Hurricane Katrina.
 They join Habitat for Humanity and help in the effort to rebuild homes for people who lost houses during the hurricane.